concord-consortium/codap-plugin-api/doc/deploy.md

 - **`build:top-test`** builds the project into the `top-test/specific/release` folder and copies `top-test/specific/release/index-top.html` to `top-test/index-top.html`.
 - **`serve:top-test`** starts a web server which is serving the `top-test` folder.

+## Benefits compared to previous branch based releases

+Previously we would do releases by updating a branch named `production`.
+This would build and deploy the application to the top level of the s3 folder.

+With this new approach a release is done by copying a single small html file from a version folder up to the top level.
+This means the javascript and css is not rebuilt just to promote a version.
+Therefore the exact build products can be tested before it is released.

+Because deploying a version or branch only updates files within a folder specific to that version or branch, the utility used to copy files up to S3 can be more simple and efficient.
+In the previous model when the utility was uploading a production branch it would need to make sure to ignore the branch and version folders.
+Otherwise it might delete these folders because they aren't part of the upload.
+Even if the utility was configured to never delete files, it still needed to load the meta data of all of the files in the branch and version folders.
+It did this to know what has changed between local and remote.
+And S3's APIs don't support filtering listings of files other than a folder prefix.